itu-tid/lecture-notes/Lectures/Backends-and-the-Parse-Platform.md

 	Startup => Facebook => open source
 - Functionality
 	- Authentication
+	- Authorization
 	- File storage
 	- APIs (REST & GraphQL)
-	- Javascript wrapper library
+	- Javascript SDK in the `parse` wrapper library
 	- Cloud functions
-	- Authorization

 ### Using Parse from Back4App

 - Where is the Parse server?
 	- You can run on your own machine (with docker; setup can be complicated)
-	- In your own cloud server
+	- In your own (cloud) server
 	- On somebody else's server (cloud) => back4app.com

 Steps to start working with the Back4App Parse deployment
 1. Create an account on Back4App
-2. Create a database for your application in Back4App
+2. Create a backend (app) for your react application in Back4App
 4. In your own project, install the `parse` library from `npm`
 5. Initialize the (global) Parse object in your application (see step 4 in the [back4app guide](https://www.back4app.com/docs/react/quickstart))